metapolator/metapolator/design-spaces.md

 Plenty of instances can be pulled from this alone.
 The slider length (200px) is divided down equally for the number of master in the sequence (here: 4).
 The master sequence name is shown top-left, with the numerical value, representing the slider position after it; it goes from 0 to 100; click to edit.

+#### metapolation math
+For each master sequence, at most two masters are contributing to the metapolation—the pair that the cursor is in-between—the coefficients of all other masters in the sequence are zero.
+This is called the **pair mix**.
+If the cursor is _exactly_ on one master, it is the sole contributor and the rest is zero (add a dummy zero to make a pair).

+_example_: for the sequence slider above, Metapolation = 56% Light + 44% Regular

+with Thin and Bold both zero.

+#### to cross or not to cross
 When a second master sequence is added, two different cases can occur.
 Either the two sequences have one master in common (e.g. both contain a master called ‘Body’, which are exactly the same—most easily done my cloning a master and putting the results in both sequences).
 Then the two sequences are said **to cross**.

 Or the two sequences have no master in common and are said to **not cross**.
 This because it will be nigh impossible to find one point on each sequence where the ~50.000 datapoints that (easily) make up a font are _quite_ (say, within 1%) the same.